All Episodes

 So does John Pedoritz in the New York Post today.

-And he's in his opening paragraph, he acknowledges that they're good people and they're decent and they're nice and uh that they do respect, you need to respect their their philosophy and their strategy and thinking about what they're trying to do.
+And in his opening paragraph, he acknowledges that they're good people and they're decent and they're nice and that they do respect.

-But then after you do that, after you accord them the proper respect, then however you slice and dice the history, the strategy, the underlying issues, the decision to live with a government shutdown for an extended period of time,
+But then after you do that, after you accord them the proper respect, then, however, you slice and dice the history, the strategy, the underlying issues, the decision to live with a government shutdown for an extended period of time inflicted modest but real harm on the economy, needlessly disrupting the lives and paychecks of many thousands of hardworking people who are now going to get a raise in January,

-inflicted modest but real harm on the economy, needlessly disrupting the lives and paychecks of many thousands of hardworking people who are now going to get a raise in January, and further tarnishing the Republican Party's already not exactly shining image in pursuit of obviously unattainable goals was not a normal political blunder by a normally functioning political party.
+and further tarnishing the Republican Party's already not exactly shining image in pursuit of obviously, obviously unattainable goals was not a normal political blunder by a normally functioning political party.

-It was an irresponsible, dysfunctional, deeply pointless act carried out by a party that on the evidence of the last few weeks should not be trusted with the management of a banana stand, let alone the House of Representatives.
+It was an irresponsible, dysfunctional, deeply pointless act carried out by a party that, on the evidence of the last few weeks, should not be trusted with the management of a banana stand, let alone the House of Representatives.

-That excerpt is fairly representative, I think, of the Mr. Dalthit considers himself a conservative, by the way, the conservative inside the beltway, the New York Boston, Washington corridor, if you will.
+That excerpt is fairly representative, I think, of the Mr. Dalthatt considers himself a conservative, by the way.

 That establishment thinking is exemplified here.

-Okay, look, we've analyzed what you did, we've listened to your explanation of it, but my God, you guys are stupid.
+We've listened to your explanation of it, but my God, you guys are stupid.

-And you you're not qualified to do anything, and don't you ever try this again?
+And you're not qualified to do anything.

-That comes later in the P. Don't you ever do this again?
+That comes later in the peak.

-As though you would speak to your kid who broke a window by accident at first, then did the second one on purpose, and that's when you took them seriously, and then you sat them down.
+Don't you ever do this again as though you would speak to your kid who broke a window by accident at first, then did the second one on purpose.

-Don't you ever, ever do it again, little Billy, or then I'll get really mad, or whatever parents today say when their kids act like absolute reprobate heathens.
+Don't you ever, ever do it again, little Billy, or then I'll get really mad.

 I wouldn't know.